dominicbeesley/sbc09-bootmenu/README.md

 This operation will show the range in the buffer that contains active data (if any) and will perform a CRC16 check some over that range.

+## . : Catalogue operator

+	.

+The Flash ROM and RAM excluding the bottom 32K and top 80K will be scanned in 16K chunks for "ROM"s that look like:

+- BBC Micro Sideways ROM - byte offset 7 points at "(C)" copyright string
+- SBC09MOS - offset 3802..3809 contains string "SBC09MOS"

+TODO: Show examples

 ## D : Dump buffer

 	D [<buffer address>]